Wang Zongfang and Wang Zongwei: No. 463 Shenyang Hospital shooting

 Wu Yongchun, although shot through both cheeks and the neck, was able to walk outside, holding his hat to the neck wound to hem the bleeding.
 He alerted his colleagues by shouting "Catch the thief, catch the murderer!" ("快抓贼呀！快抓凶手呀!").
 At 13:10, the Dadong branch of the Shenyang Public Security Bureau was alerted.
 The director, the political commissar, and the captain of the criminal investigation team arrived at the hospital fifteen minutes later, followed by armed response officers at 13:35.
 By 14:10, the Shenyang Municipal Public Security Bureau and the Liaoning Provincial Public Security Department also took part in the investigation, with municipal authorities questioning locals about potential sightings of the perpetrators as they fled the scene.
 A kitchen worker, Su Guirong, told police that she saw the gunman handing over a card before the shooting, which was eventually found in the hands of one of the injured, Li Zuozhou.
 Though all the injured were unconscious, Su confirmed the find through the ID's picture.
 Wang Zongwei was quickly identified as the main perpetrator from his pass, as well as a shoulder bag with tools he had left behind.
 His brother Wang Zongfang was determined to be the accomplice minutes after the finding.
-The gun used was also identified as having been stolen six years earlier with two others, with the description of two suspicous individuals seen at the time (one short and one tall man) matching the Wang brothers.
+The gun used was also identified as having been stolen six years earlier with two others, with the description of two suspicious individuals seen at the time (one short and one tall man) matching the Wang brothers.
 Public security was dispatched to Shenyang's train stations and major roadways at 15:30.
 It was ultimately found that the Wang brothers had boarded the No. 47 Train to Guangzhou, with a stop-over in Beijing, at Wenguantun railway station, only thirty minutes before police gave the order.
 Shortly after midnight on 13 February, a nationwide warrant was placed on the Wang brothers for murder and robbery, who were now the 13th ongoing criminal case directly processed by the Ministry of Public Security (MPS).
 Since the Wang family had relatives in British Hong Kong and the United States, it was believed that the brothers might try to cross onto foreign territory once in Guangdong, possibly to leave the continent altogether.

 For their efforts to apprehend the Wang brothers, the four fatalities were recognised as revolutionary martyrs by the Shenyang Military Region Air Force.
 Survivors Wu Yongchun and Lu Wencheng were given second-class and third-class merit awards respectively.
+The dead were buried in the CPV Martyrs' Cemetery in Shenyang.